 - Fans - circle segments

-Check the see which classes are currently available in your area: Cape Town or Johannesburg.
-Use our Contact Form to let us know which class you are Interested in joining.
-We'll then confirm that there is space for you and send you banking details so you can pay the approriate class fee and thereby confirm your attendance.
+Look through the Flow Arts Classes above and choose the one you think will suit you best.
+Use the above Contact Form to let us know which class you are interested in joining.
+We'll then confirm that there is space for you and send you banking details so you can EFT the appropriate class fee.
+Please send your proof of payment to firstname.lastname@example.org to then confirm your booking.

-If you can't find a class that suits you, you can use our Contact Form to Request a Class and tell us what you'd like to learn and where.
-We will then either offer you private classes or, if there is enough interest from other students, create a new group class in line with your request.
+If you can't find a class that suits you, you can use the above Contact Form to tell us What you'd like to learn and Where and When.
+The relevant instructor will then either offer you Private Classes or, if there is enough interest from other students, create a new Group Class in line with your request.

-If you are interested in having a once off learning experience then we recommend booking a Workshop instead.
+If you are interested in having a once off learning experience for a group of people then we recommend booking a Workshop.

-Our most commonly taught prop is poi, but training in almost any prop is available on request.
+Our most commonly taught prop is poi, but training in almost any prop can be arranged if you simply ask!
 We have instructors available for one-on-one classes, group classes (min 3-5px) or workshops in both Cape Town and Johannesburg.
-If you're interested in learning a prop other than poi, please contact us and let us know!
+If you're interested in learning a prop other than poi, hoop or staff please contact us and let us know!

 Comfortable clothing is recommended along with soft shoes – or a willingness to be barefoot!
 We have practice toys for you to borrow for your first few classes after which you will need to bring your own props.
 This is recommended so you have your own equipment to practice with in between classes.